importsteel/steel/docs/fields/text.rst

 =====================

--  **terminator**: Byte sequence that marks the end of the string data. (default: ``b'\x00'``) *Can be overridden at the structure level.*
+-  **terminator**: Byte sequence that marks the end of the string data. (default: ``b'\x00'``) *Can be specified at the structure level.*

 The terminator must be exactly one byte long.
 When reading, the terminator byte is consumed from the stream but not included in the returned string value.
 When writing, the terminator is automatically